th2-net/th2-codec-hand/README.md

 ### 0.1.4

-+ fixed issues with incorrect processing message groups
++ fixed issues with incorrect processing of message groups

 ### 0.1.3